Chikayo-k/rate-your-stay/TESTING.md

 ### CI Python Linter

-python test all passed.
+Python test all passed.

 All Python files containing the project's codes have been tested.
 All the errors were fixed and after running the CI Python Linter it shows there are no errors.

-I didn’t include a screenshot of each one. but all other Python files were passed the test with same results.
+I didn’t include a screenshot of each one.
+All other Python files passed the test with same results.

 ![Python Test Image](docs/test-images/python-test.png)